thejonpearson/wiz-demo-infra/readme.md

 - best practices - cluster in isolated network w/ACL (or similar) to reach db

-- testing a change that shouldn't be allowed
+- testing a change that shouldn't be allowed (once I enforce it)
+-